Liberty vs. UL Monroe NCAA Football Odds, Plays and Insights | October 16, 2021

 UL Monroe Stats and Trends

-- UL Monroe has two wins against the spread in five games this year.
+- UL Monroe has covered the spread on two occasions this season.

 - The Warhawks have been underdogs by 32.5 points or more one time this season and have not covered the spread once.

-- UL Monroe's games this season have hit the over on two of five set point totals (40%).
+- UL Monroe's games this season have gone over the total in two out of five opportunities (40%).

-- The Warhawks average 15.6 points per game, comparable to the 14.3 the Flames give up.

-- When UL Monroe puts up more than 14.3 points, it is 1-1 against the spread and 1-1 overall.
+- UL Monroe is 1-1 against the spread and 1-1 overall in games when it records more than 14.3 points.

-- In games that UL Monroe totals more than 266.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- UL Monroe is 1-1 against the spread and 1-1 overall when the team totals more than 266.2 yards.

-- The Warhawks have four giveaways this season, while the Flames have five takeaways .
+- This season the Warhawks have four turnovers, one fewer than the Flames have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.